AidansLab/Pip-Boy-Inventory-Patch/README.md

 3. Provided in the DATA folder are a prebuilt items list, some sounds, and a few images.
 Move all of these into the DATA folder on your Pip-Boy (create it if it does not already exist).<BR/>
    Optional: If you wish to modify your inventory, use the HTML tool provided [here](https://github.com/AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/tree/main).
 4. Enjoy your inventory, and stock up on Stimpaks and RadAway!

+# Roadmap
+1. Item viewer with description.
+2. Weapon and Apparel stat compare.